⚠️ EDITOR’S NOTE

-For example, our friends at Clever Real Estate offer a 1% listing fee (or a flat $3,000 fee for homes under $350,000).
+For example, our friends at Clever Real Estate offer a 1.5% listing fee.
 Their free agent matching process connects you with top full-service realtors in your area, ensuring you save big — but never compromise on agent quality or support.
 Learn how to start saving today!

 - Faira’s commission rates start at 1%, though its premium package costs as much as 3.5%

 - Faira also advertises a “free” listing service, which — as we’ll show — isn’t really free

 - Common Faira complaints include confusing pricing, hidden fees, and lackluster agent quality

 - Faira is currently only available in Washington state

 Faira is a discount real estate brokerage headquartered in the Seattle area.
 It launched in 2015 with an ambitious goal: create an online platform that simplifies home buying and selling, then pass savings onto consumers.

 Born in Amazon’s backyard and co-founded by former eBay research scientist Kamal Jain, Faira believed it could use technology to disrupt the real estate industry — just as the internet did to brick-and-mortar commerce.